18 Must Things to Do in Nusa Penida (Bali)

 Just a 5-minute walk from the natural pool is a white-sand beach where you can relax for a few hours.
-Don't forget to have a look at the secret beach on the other side of the cove.
+Don't forget to look at the secret beach on the other side of the cove.

 Rumah Pohon treehouse, famous on Nusa Penida, as a photographer's dream!
 It is located on the edge of a tall sea cliff overlooking Diamond Beach.

 Driving on Nusa Penida is tough, and you'll want a break at some point.
 Crystal Bay is the perfect place to do so.
 It's the best beach to chill out on on the island that's not hard to visit.
 It's smooth roads all of the way in.
 You'll find bean bags, lounge chairs, and some stalls selling local dishes, snacks, and cold drinks while you relax in the white sand.
 The water is crystal clear, and it's another prime spot for snorkeling.
 You can rent Snorkel gear and boats from here.